 Chicago On the Aisle is a performing arts web magazine devoted to news and reviews of theater, classical music, dance, exhibitions and other cultural splendors — best bets for cultural travelers and local enthusiasts.
 If you are visiting Chicago and love theater, music and other arts events, we’d like to help you feel at home.
 If you live here, we encourage you to explore this great arts town with us like a visitor.

 Lawrence B. Johnson is a performing arts critic specializing in classical music and theater.
 He is also a veteran wine journalist.
 For many years he produced a column on the broad subject of wine culture while on staff at The Detroit News.
-The recipient of many journalism awards, Johnson has written for The New York Times, The Los Angeles Times, The Detroit News, The Milwaukee Sentinel and magazines running the gamut from Musical America and Opera News to Playboy.
+The recipient of many journalism awards, Johnson also has written for The New York Times, The Los Angeles Times, The Milwaukee Sentinel and magazines running the gamut from Musical America and Opera News to Playboy.
 As a mid-career journalist, he was awarded a fellowship by the National Endowment for the Humanities for advanced study at the University of Michigan in classical Greek drama, Shakespeare and modern playwrights.
 He is an Indiana native and a graduate of Indiana State University, where he received a degree in humanistic studies with concentrations in French literature, philosophy and music history.
 He has taught journalism, criticism and music history at Marquette University, the University of Wisconsin – Milwaukee, Wayne State University and the Wisconsin Conservatory of Music.